expoxurofficial/expoxur-stellar-verification/README.md

 The existing Expoxur® application, proprietary systems, private repositories, verification documents, customer information, and production data are not included in this repository.

+## Existing Platform Context

+Expoxur® is an existing application under private development.
+The current platform already includes CIE/business profiles, product records, unique identifiers, discovery flows, and an existing verification-state concept.

+This public repository is specifically for the new Stellar verification layer proposed under the 30-day Instawards sprint.
+It does not represent the complete Expoxur® application codebase.

+For technical integration context, see [Existing Expoxur® Integration Context](docs/existing-expoxur-integration.md).

 ## License

 MIT License